oguz-deniz/CoffeeStoreChatBOT/README.md

 Python's NLTK library is employed for basic natural language processing tasks.
 The preprocessing pipeline involves tokenization, converting text to lowercase and stemming, excluding punctuation characters, and creating a bag of words representation.

+1. **Tokenization**: Breaking down the text into individual words or tokens.
+2. **Lowercasing and Stemming**: Converting the text to lowercase and reducing words to their root form to normalize variations.
+3. **Excluding Punctuation Characters**: Removing punctuation marks from the text to focus on the meaningful words.
+4. **Bag of Words Representation**: Converting the processed text into a numerical representation using a bag of words model.

+These preprocessing steps help in transforming the raw text data into a format that can be effectively utilized by the neural network model.

 ### Data Preparation

 The `train_utils.py` script is developed to prepare the training data from the raw `intents.json` file.
 This script processes the data and generates the necessary format for training the neural network model.